asminaanvar/Strategic-Merger-in-the-OTT-Domain/README.md

-Your project focuses on analyzing LioCinema and Jotstar to provide insights into user behavior, content libraries, subscription trends, and revenue for the period January–November 2024.
+This project focuses on analyzing LioCinema and Jotstar to provide insights into user behavior, content libraries, subscription trends, and revenue for the period January–November 2024.
 Key areas include:

 * Total Users & Growth Trends: Compare user counts and growth rates for both platforms.